nichoth/blobs/README.md

 ```

 ### add: (data:Uint8Array|string) => Promise<string>,
-Return the hash of the passed in data.
+Write the data to a file, and return the hash of the data passed in.
+The hash string returned here is what you would pass in to `blobs.get`.

 ```js
 const hash = await blobs.add('hello')